Marvel Cinematic Universe: Phase Four: Hawkeye (2021)

 Clint Barton must work together with the young Kate Bishop to confront enemies from his past time as Ronin to get back to his family in time for Christmas.

 By April 2019, Marvel Studios was developing a limited series starring Jeremy Renner as Clint Barton / Hawkeye, which would involve Barton passing the mantle of Hawkeye to the character Kate Bishop.
 At the 2019 San Diego Comic-Con, the series was officially announced with it exploring more of Barton's time as the vigilante Ronin, with Jonathan Igla hired as head writer that September while Hailee Steinfeld was in consideration to portray Bishop.
 Steinfeld was confirmed as Bishop in early December 2020, when filming began in New York City, with both Rhys Thomas and Bert & Bertie each directing a block of episodes.
 Shooting also occurred at Trilith Studios in Atlanta, and concluded in late April 2021.
 Hawkeye premiered on November 24, 2021, and ran for six episodes, concluding on December 22.
 A spin-off series, Echo, starring Alaqua Cox as Maya Lopez / Echo, released in January 2024, as part of Phase Five.

 Hawkeye is set one year after the events of Avengers: Endgame during the 2024 Christmas season, and occurs over the course of about a week.
 Florence Pugh reprises her role as Yelena Belova / Black Widow from Black Widow, along with Linda Cardellini as Barton's wife Laura from previous MCU films, and Vincent D'Onofrio as Wilson Fisk / Kingpin from Marvel Television's Netflix series Daredevil (2015–2018).

 Moon Knight (2022)

-Marc Spector, who suffers from dissociative identity disorder, is drawn into a deadly mystery involving Egyptian gods with his multiple identities, such as Steven Grant.
+Marc Spector, who has dissociative identity disorder, is drawn into a deadly mystery involving Egyptian gods with his multiple identities, such as Steven Grant.

 At the August 2019 D23 Expo, Marvel Studios announced that a series centered on Marc Spector / Moon Knight was in development, with Jeremy Slater hired as head writer that November.
 In October 2020, Oscar Isaac entered negotiations to portray the title role, and was confirmed to have been cast by January 2021.
 Filming began in late April 2021 in Budapest, with Mohamed Diab and duo Justin Benson and Aaron Moorhead directing episodes of the series, and concluded in early October in Hungary and Jordan, before moving to Atlanta.
 Filming wrapped by mid-October.
 Moon Knight premiered on March 30, 2022, and ran for six episodes, concluding on May 4.

 Moon Knight is set after Hawkeye in early 2025.